Mondonno/AOC/README.md

 After that are folders named as the number of problems solved.
 Then it begins, the code step.
 Usually one porblem folder have an input file, and code files.

-## PR, Bugs and issues
+## PR's and issues

-Just report it on github issues tab ;P
+To report an issue, just do it through Issues tab on this repository.
-Every pull request is awsome <3
+Every pull request is awesome, i'll love it! <3